LUAstro/LUAstro-website/README.md

 Finally, in the root directory, or on the most-recently edited page, you'll then see text appear and a circle as shown by the red circle in the first image.
 This turns into a green tick once the change is finalised.
 Edits can take anytime from 30s to 5 minutes to save, so don't worry if it takes a while.

+<h2>Pull requests and branches</h2>

+I'm only going to mention this as a partial aside.
+As mentioned earlier, GitHub is designed mainly around public coding repositories, which sometimes require larger changes to be made across multiple files simultaneously.
+To do this, GitHub can enable repositories to have "branches".
+As the name suggests, branches are essentially offshoots of the main repository.
+For example, let's say you wanted to change the header image on all the webpages.
+One solution would be to perform several commits, one on each page, updating each page individually.
+Another, better solution however is to use branches and create a branch (a copy of the original luastro.space code in its entirety) with each image updated.
+Then the branch can be "pulled" to the main branch (the actual main repository) to make the header images on each webpage update simultaneously.
+You can create a branch and pull request by switching to the "pull request" tab at the top of the GitHub page.
+I don't use them much personally, but if you wish to find out more visit the link below: <br><br> https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests.

 > Congrats, you now know how to make edits to GitHub pages!

 <h1>Page formatting, an Introduction</h1>